ppone/docs/README.md

 `Manual` is the default behaviour and it now becomes up to your customer to pay you online.

 `Automatic` lets you enter a payment source, generally your customer's credit card information.

-Since `Ben` has not given us permission or a credit card we can only at this stage do a `Manual Collection`

 **Adding a payment source**